Does My Binghamton Basement Need Them?

-A finished basement can be one of the easiest ways to add additional space to your home.
-It can be a good area for another bedroom, a family room or a playroom.
+A finished basement can be one of the easiest ways to add additional space to your Binghamton home.
+It can be an a good area for bedrooms, a family room or a playroom.

-As you plan your basement remodeling project, keep in mind you may need to add wider windows.
-Egress windows, also known as basement windows, are large openings that provide another way out in an emergency.
-They can also add natural light and make your basement feel more inviting.
+As you plan your basement remodeling project, keep in mind you may need to install larger windows.
+Egress windows are large openings that provide another way out in an emergency.
+They can also add more natural light and make your basement feel more appealing.

-Windows in Older Basements May Be Too Small
+Basement Windows in Older Homes May Be Too Small

-Building codes require a basement window’s opening to be a specific size.
-This allows for a quick exit in an emergency.
+Building codes mandate the size of basement windows.
+This allows for a speedy exit in an emergency.